jFluxie/antares-bot/README.md

 6. That's it!

 ###Setting up the bot
-1. Download the project folder using this link https://github.com/jFluxie/antares-bot/archive/master.zip.
+1. Download the bot folder: https://dl.dropboxusercontent.com/s/m91nadn2ai1m1nb/antaresbot.zip
-2. Go to a folder called **target** and open init.txt.
+2. Extract it wherever you want and open init.txt.
 3. On token: place the token provided on your Discord app page.
 4. On Guild ID: place the server id.
 For this, on your discord server right click on the top left side of the client (where your server name is located) and copy id (if this option is not available set discord on developer mode).
 5. Bot role: Only users with this role will use the most crucial commands (music functionality, etc).
 Remember to create this role on your discord as well.